incompletude/portfolio/README.md

 # Knowledge

-traduzir para portugues
+## To do

+Translation
-meta tags
+Meta tags
+Share images